Safari West

 What is the Safari West Wildlife Foundation?

 Safari West Wildlife Foundation (SWWF) is a 501(c) (3) nonprofit organization created to support the objectives of Safari West.
-The main goal of the Foundation is to secure and preserve the legacy of Safari West for future and subsequent generations.
+The Foundation’s main goal is to secure and preserve the legacy of Safari West for future and subsequent generations.
+The president is Stephanie Larson.

 Is your organization a 501(c)?